High-tech architecture: Background

-High-tech architecture was originally developed in Britain (British High Tech architecture), with many of its most famous early proponents being British.
+High-tech architecture was originally developed in Britain, with many of its most famous early proponents being British.
 However, the movement has roots in a number of earlier styles and draws inspiration from a number of architects from earlier periods.
 Many of the ideals communicated through high-tech architecture were derived from the early modernists of the 1920s.
 The concepts of transparency, honesty in materials, and a fascination with the aesthetics of industry can all be traced to modern architects.
 High-tech architecture, much like modernism, shares a belief in a "spirit of the age" that should be incorporated and applied throughout each building.
 The influence of Le Corbusier, Walter Gropius, and Mies van de Rohe is extensive throughout many of the principles and designs of high-tech architecture.

 Some of the earliest practitioners of high-tech architecture included the British architecture group Archigram, whose members frequently designed advanced futuristic buildings and cities.
 On the most influential of these was Peter Cook's Plug-in City, a theoretical mega structure designed around the detach-ability and replacement of each of its individual units.
 The concept of removable and interchangeable elements of buildings would later become a widespread characteristic within the high-tech style.
 Less direct precursors included Buckminster Fuller and Frei Otto, whose focus on minimizing construction resources generated an emphasis on tensile structures, another important element in many high-tech designs.
 Louis Kahn's concept of "served" and "servant" spaces, particularly when implemented in the form of service towers, later became a widespread feature of high-tech architecture.

 Other projects and designs that contained or inspired elements common across the high-tech style include the Archigram member Mike Webb's concept of bowellism, the Fun Palace by Cedric Price, and the Walking City by Ron Herron, also a member of Archigram.
 These theoretical designs, along with many others, were circulated widely in British and American architectural circles due to their examination by Reyner Banham.
 These conceptual plans laid out the ideas and elements that would later go on to be hugely influential in the works of prominent high-tech architects like Norman Foster and Nicholas Grimshaw.